Praqma/reveals/dtu-training/slides.md

 Create an issue!

 Note:
--  TODO: do we want them to create an issue beforehand?
-I think yes.
-- **DEMO & LAB:**
+* Let's do some work following this flow
+* Say we want to add bios of all the team members to the project
+* Let's start by creating issues for that, shall we?
-  - Create an issue
+* **DEMO:** Create an issue:
-    - Title: Create a bio file for Thierry
+  * Title: Create a bio file for Thierry
-    - Content:
+  * Content:
-      - Add a bio with some info on Thierry
+    * Add a bio with some info on Thierry
-      - Include Steps (Create a branch, add file, create a commit, open a PR, have a discussion about PR, merge PR)
+    * Include Steps (Create a branch, add file, create a commit, open a PR, have a discussion about PR, merge PR)
-    - Demonstrate markdown for headers, checkboxes and emoji
+  * Demonstrate markdown for headers, checkboxes, etc.
-      - Toolbar
+    * Toolbar
-      - `Preview`
+    * `Preview`
-    - `Assign` the issue to the person
+  * `Assign` the issue to a person
-    - Add a `label`
+  * Add a `label`

 >>>>NEWSECTION
 ## Our first contribution

 Branch off!

 Note:
-- Using Branches
+* Now we have our issue, let's do some work
+* If you work on a branch, your work is isolated and doesn't bother others
+* So let's make a branch to do some work
-  - Briefly discuss "Git Status" toolbar (commits, branches, releases, contributors)
+* Briefly discuss "Git Status" toolbar (commits, branches, releases, contributors)
-  - **DEMO:** Creating a Branch
+* **DEMO:** Creating a Branch
-    - Create a branch named `name-bio.md`
+* Create a branch named `thierry-bio`
-  - Notice what happens when you refresh the page/click on the main repo!
+* Demo what happens when you refresh the page/click on the main repo!

 >>>>NEWSECTION
 ## Our first contribution